 What is a solar charge controller?

 In a solar power system, energy is harvested from sunlight and stored in a battery; then, the battery gives us power backup when required.
 This is very simple.
-But the problem is, each battery has a limit of taking charge and being discharged.
+But the problem is, that each battery has a limit of taking charge and being discharged.
 That is why we need a controller to control both the charge and discharge limit.
 Otherwise, the battery will be damaged.

 Charge controller